model313/Studies_NodeJS/readme.md

 I have begun my studies by watching John Smilga's course on a Youtube channel called 'freeCodeCamp.org'.
 Highly recommended.

 Most of this code will be reference notes based off John Smilgas course.
+He also has a repo that has all of the materials.

 https://www.youtube.com/watch?v=Oe421EPjeBE